 1. Only Four Helicopters Were Procured

-Ghana Gas also denied media reports suggesting that seven helicopters were bought for the surveillance services.
-The company clarified that only four helicopters and not seven, were bought from China National Aero Technology Import and Export Corporation (CATIC) in 2015.
+Ghana Gas denied media reports suggesting that seven helicopters were bought for the surveillance services.
+The company clarified that only four helicopters were bought from China National Aero-Technology Import and Export Corporation (CATIC) in 2015.
 This was contained in a statement released by Ghana Gas to dismiss the circulating rumors.

 3. PIAC’s Dr. Steve Manteaw Fuelled Rumors

-The circulating information that some helicopters purchased by the Mahama administration in 2015 for Ghana Gas were missing has been found to be initiated by the Public Interest and Accountability Committee (PIAC), Dr Steve Manteaw, who claimed that three Ghana Gas Company (GGC) helicopters were missing.
+The circulating information that some helicopters purchased by the Mahama administration in 2015 for Ghana Gas were missing has been found to be initiated by the Public Interest and Accountability Committee’s (PIAC) Dr. Steve Manteaw, who claimed that three Ghana Gas Company (GGC) helicopters were missing.

-Dr. Manteaw had said that the helicopters costing 150 dollars could not be traced, stirring controversy among stakeholders.
-The co-chair of the Ghana Extractive Industry Transparency Initiative (GHEITI), claimed the information was leaked by sources close to Ghana Gas.
+Dr. Manteaw said that the helicopters could not be traced, stirring controversy among stakeholders.
+The co-chair of the Ghana Extractive Industry Transparency Initiative (GHEITI) claimed that the information was leaked by sources close to Ghana Gas.